 Former Spartan Dan Ellis was named the program's new assistant coach on April 29, 2014.
-Ellis, who graduated from MSU in 2013, spent this past season as an assistant coach at Coastal Carolina University.
+Ellis, who graduated from MSU in 2013, spent the 2013-14 season as an assistant coach at Coastal Carolina University.

 "This is an exciting time for our program," said Lubahn.
 "I have known Dan since the recruiting process, and watched him grow as a player, coach and leader.
 He will bring with him an incredible amount of organization, experience and passion.
 More importantly, he has a deep love for MSU and the Spartan golf program.
 I know he will be a great asset for our staff and our players from day one."

 "I'd like to thank Athletics Director Mark Hollis, Deputy Athletics Director Greg Ianni, head coach Casey Lubahn and the entire committee for the opportunity to return to my alma mater in a new capacity," said Ellis.
 "Being a Spartan became special to me during my years as a student-athlete.
 I am looking forward to contributing to the tradition of Spartan golf, and applying my passion and enthusiasm for this institution."

 The Chanticleers finished third at the 2014 Big South Championship, led by junior Ben Wheeler earning individual medalist honors.
 Three different Coastal Carolina golfers posted top-five individual finishes, including junior Andrew Dorn tying for first at the General Hackler Championship on March 10-11.